ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_run_all_subindicators.rst

 .. image:: /static/training/t03/run_options.png
    :align: center

-11. A light blue bar (as shown in the image below) will temporarily show, indicating that the task was successfully submitted.
+11. A light blue bar will temporarily show, indicating that the task was successfully submitted.
 The analysis will be run in Google servers and could take between 5 and 15 minutes depending on the size of the study area (larger areas tend to take longer).

 .. image:: /static/training/t03/submitted.png
    :align: center